 Origin of the Netherlands Tour

 In 1579, the Union of Utrecht was signed.
 This document lies at the foundation of a brand new republic, later to become the Kingdom of the Netherlands.
 The Origin of the Netherlands Tour focusses on the big events that shaped our modern nation and the role Utrecht played in this turbulent history.
-We’ll show traces of the 80 year’s war, an extraordinary episode of rebellion and religious conflict.
+We’ll show hidden traces of the 80 year’s war, an extraordinary episode of rebellion and religious conflict.
 We’ll explain how our monarchy came to be, and how the world’s first democratic revolution happened in Utrecht!

 Dark Side of Utrecht Tour

 During the daylight hours of our regular tours we love to show you the most beautiful, idyllic places in the city of Utrecht.
-This time however, we would like to show you something else.
+This time however, we’d like to show you something else.
 Did you know that our beautiful canals used to hide a horrendous monster?
 That we had ghosts haunting the streets?
 And how did our mayor once become the victim of a bloody murder?
 This tour takes place in the twilight hours…

 Sex, Drugs & Squatting Tour